Khmer traditional clothing: Av Neang Nov

-Av neang nov is a long-sleeved shirt for women.
+Av neang nov is a women's long-sleeved shirt.

 Av Bar Bov

-Av Bar Bov is an sleeveless coat worn over the Av Neang Nov and Av Dai Paong.
+Av Bar Bov is a sleeveless coat worn over the Av Neang Nov and Av Dai Paong.
 It has double buttons at the pleat.
-The name of Av Bar Bov means literally lotus leaves in Thai.
+The name of Av Bar Bov is Thai for lotus leaves.

 Av Pak

 Av Pak (អាវប៉ាក់) is a recently popular fashion blouse worn by Cambodian women.
 It is the Khmer version of the Javanese Kebaya with plain stamped cotton, elaborately hand-painted and embroidered with silk and gold thread.

 In the past, this kind of top was pure white in colour with a high, fully embroidered collar.
 Today, it has more gold thread and embroidery in several colors.
 It also has a narrow cut very popular with young and middle-aged Khmer women, to the point where it has been used as a modern costume affirming national identity when worn both inside and outside the country.
 It is usually combined with a sampot hol, occasionally with a sampot chang kben.
+The Khmer people consider the Av Pak to be a classic yet modern suit-dress which uses traditional Cambodian embroidery, it is particularly worn for formal and buddhist ceremonies.